d4mation/wirehole-no-unbound/README.md

 ## What is this?
-WireHole is a combination of WireGuard and PiHole in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities (via Pihole).
+WireHole (no Unbound) is a fork of [WireHole](https://github.com/IAmStoxe/wirehole) and is a combination of WireGuard and PiHole in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities (via Pihole).

 ## Author